 Joe was like many of the young men his age, he was strong willed, fit and had a whole future ahead of him.
 The one thing he lacked however, was clarity on what to do with his life.
 Some of his other senior classmates had decided to join the military and told Joe all about the opportunity for a good education, the chance to travel the world and get training in a career that could make some decent money.
 These promises sounded like a good plan mostly because he didn’t have a plan for himself once he graduated high school.

-The day after Joe was handed his diploma he was signing papers at the recruiter’s office.
+The day after Joe got his diploma he was signing papers at the recruiter’s office.
 Now it was official and boot camp was next on the calendar!
-Saying goodbye to family and friends was rough but Joe was set on serving his country and getting trained to be the best version of himself with a little help from the Marines.
+Saying goodbye to family and friends is rough but Joe wants to serve his country and to train to be the best version of himself with a little help from the Marines.

 The saddest part of all is that there is help for soldiers like Joe and no one is reaching out to tell them there are funds available that could make life a little better – if only he knew!

 Are you willing to do your part and just reach out to a vet today and connect them with a resource that could be the answer to their prayers?
 This nationwide non-profit organization will help the vet access and educate on the funds available to them and the organization will fill out all the paper work for them!

 There are some good people in this world that are grateful for the service our military personnel provide for us all, we just haven’t been so good at showing that gratitude.
 Thank you, GI Joe.
 Please forgive us as a nation for not taking better care of you after all you put on the line for us.

 If you or someone you love is a veteran that needs service connected compensation, they can contact American Veterans United at 805-990-4079.

 For more information specifically about aid and attendance, contact National Veteran Support at 818-237-5385 or go to NatVetSupport.org